h-lopez/spoticli/README.md

 ### About
 Command line front end for Spotify
-Please note this REQUIRES Spotify Premium to use; most of the playback APIs are locked behind premium
+Please note this REQUIRES Spotify Premium to use as most of the playback APIs are locked behind premium subscription
-Linux-based systems can use dbus to control playback (this functionality is NOT implemented in SpotiCLI)

 ### Compatibility
 * Win10 - Fully compatible